AzerothWarsLR/WarcraftLegacies/README.md

 ## Getting started
 1. Clone the `main` branch of the repository to your local machine.
-2. Run the AzerothWarsCSharp.Launcher project from your chosen IDE.
+2. Run the `WarcraftLegacies.Launcher` project from your chosen IDE.
 I recommend Visual Studio or Jetbrains Rider.
 If you're using Visual Studio Code, open the solution as a folder and press CTRL+Shift+B instead.
 3. A console should appear and prompt you with a list of available actions.
 4. Enter the options to compile and run the test map.
 If this works, you're done.
 5. If step 4 fails, it may be because you need to set up appsettings.json.
-Navigate to `src\AzerothWarsCSharp.Launcher\` and open `appsettings.json`.
+Navigate to `src\WarcraftLegacies.Launcher\` and open `appsettings.json`.
 Change the Warcraft3ExecutablePath setting to wherever your Warcraft 3 executable is, then repeat step 4.

 ## Code Documentation
 * Documentation specific to this project can be found [here](https://azerothwarslr.github.io/WarcraftLegacies/).
 It is still a work-in-progress.